Reudina/MvM-Passtime-Support/README.md

 .Can Be Picked Up, Droped, and Thrown.
 .Holding The Ball Prevents Weapon Switch(And Attacking)
 .Relevant Effects Present
+.Bomb Will Be Dropped On PLayer Death, Disconnect Or In "Illegal" Areas.
+.Bomb Can Respawn If Out Of Bounds.
 .Can Be Assigned To Team Red or Blu (Function Of The Ball Differs Depending On Team)

 ToDo: